Azure-Samples/streaming-at-scale/eventhubs-functions-cosmosdb/README.md

 As a result of transient errors, events could be processed more than once (at-least-once event delivery guarantee).
 In case the Azure Stream Analytics infrastructure fails and recovers, it could process a second time an event from Event Hubs that has already been stored in Cosmos DB.
 The solution uses Function binding logic to [upsert into Cosmos DB](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb-v2) to make this operation idempotent, so that events are not duplicated in Cosmos DB (based on the eventId attribute).

+In order to illustrate the effect of this, the event simulator is configured to randomly duplicate a small fraction of the messages (0.1% on average).
+Those duplicates will not be present in Cosmos DB.

 ## Solution customization

 If you want to change some setting of the solution, like number of load test clients, Cosmos DB RU and so on, you can do it right in the `create-solution.sh` script, by changing any of these values: